stelligent/amediamanager/meta-readme.md

   * `git commit -m "first commit"` - Adds commit message to all the new files in the repository
   * `git push -u origin master` - pushes the repository to GitHub
 * Browse to the GitHub repository on GitHub and all of the files / directories should appear with the message "First Commit"

+Now a completely separate repository exists that can be used independently of the repository it is based on.